- First things first: what kind of care is right for you?

 From elated to overwhelmed (and through all the emotions in between), we’re here to help you enjoy a happy, healthy pregnancy.

 Maybe you’ve taken a pregnancy test (or three) at home, maybe you’ve missed a period and feel like something is just…different.
-Whatever the method of determination, now is a great time to start thinking about the type of care you want during your pregnancy.
+Whatever the method of determination, now is a great time to start thinking about the type of pregnancy care you want.

 Pregnancy care provided by a nurse-midwife is a wonderful option for healthy women with a low risk of complications.
 Nurse-midwives view pregnancy and childbirth as normal, healthy events that don’t necessarily require a lot of medical intervention.
 WHA’s midwives are certified nurse-midwives, which means they have bachelor’s degrees in nursing, master’s degrees in nurse-midwifery and have taken national board exams to become certified.
 They can prescribe many types of medication and care for you in the hospital—even if you’re thinking about having an epidural for pain management during labor.
 Nurse-midwives emphasize education, shared decision making and making sure your pregnancy—and YOU—are as healthy as can be.
-They also collaborate closely with our physicians to provide you with the best possible care.
+They also collaborate closely with our physicians to provide you with the best possible pregnancy care.
 Meet our nurse-midwives >

-Physician care during pregnancy is provided by specialists who have completed four years of additional training in obstetrics and gynecology after finishing medical school.
+Physician pregnancy care is provided by specialists who have completed four years of additional training in obstetrics and gynecology after finishing medical school.
 They are trained to care for normal, healthy pregnancies, but are also able to help you navigate complications that may arise along the way, such as gestational diabetes or high blood pressure.
 OB/GYN physicians are also trained surgeons, which means they can (among other things) perform C-section deliveries, if needed.
 Most of our physicians work together in a team with midwives to offer the best care to our patients in pregnancy and birth.
 Find an OB/GYN physician >

 A pregnancy is divided into three trimesters, each one lasting 13 weeks or about three months.
 The fetus spends around 38 weeks in the uterus (womb), but the average length of gestation is calculated as 40 weeks from the date of your last period.